-Margaret wrote a meditation about the natural world for the Stations of the Cross, an outdoor service that moved from the White House to the steps of the Capitol in a Holy Week witness against our nation’s culture of violence.
+Margaret wrote a meditation about the natural world for the Stations of the Cross, an outdoor service in March 2013 that moved from the White House to the steps of the Capitol in a Holy Week witness against our nation’s culture of violence.
 The specially written Stations of the Cross liturgy is available here.

 Margaret Bullitt-Jonas has started a blog affiliated with ClearStory Collective, an outreach initiative by the Diocese of Western Massachusetts to folks who don't feel drawn to "church": http://clearstorycollective.org/blog/author/MargaretBullittJonas/

 “God So Loves the World: Meditations on the Cross, Creation and Hope,” a CD of music and Margaret's meditations, is available from the Cathedral Church of St. Paul, Boston, Massachusetts.
 Read more.

 Margaret's essay “Conversion to Eco-Justice” is included in the interfaith anthology Claiming Earth as Common Ground: The Ecological Crisis through the Lens of Faith, edited by Andrea Cohen Kiener (Skylight Paths.)